Zero-tolerance policies in schools

-A zero-tolerance policy in schools is a strict enforcement of regulations and bans against behaviors or the possession of items deemed undesirable.
-Public criticism against the enforcement of such policies has arisen due to potential negative consequences when acts deemed intolerable are done in ignorance, by accident, or under extenuating circumstances, in addition to its connection to educational inequality in the United States.
-In schools, common zero-tolerance policies concern possession or use of illicit drugs or weapons.
-Students, and sometimes staff, parents, and other visitors, who possess a banned item for any reason are always (if the policy is followed) to be punished.
+A zero-tolerance policy in schools is a policy of strict enforcement of school rules against behaviors or the possession of items deemed undesirable.
+In schools, common zero-tolerance policies concern physical altercations, as well as the possession or use of illicit drugs or weapons.
+Students, and sometimes staff, parents, and other visitors, who possess a banned item for any reason are always (if the policy is followed) punished.
+Public criticism against such policies has arisen because of the punishments the schools mete out when students break the rules in ignorance, by accident, or under extenuating circumstances.
+The policies have also been criticized for their connection to educational inequality in the United States.

 In the United States and Canada, zero-tolerance policies have been adopted in various schools and other educational platforms.
-Zero-tolerance policies in the United States became widespread in 1994, after federal legislation required states to expel student’s for one year if they bring a firearm to school, or the school could lose all federal funding.
+Zero-tolerance policies in the United States became widespread in 1994, after federal legislation would withhold all federal funding from states that did not expel students for one year if they bring a firearm to school.